Improving Teams from Preview

 Some might not like the Wiki approach at all and prefer to continue capturing ideas in OneNote on the very good basis that OneNote is available on multiple devices, supports inking (for those who ink), and has been in common use for many years.On the other hand, Notes integrates with Teams at a deeper level to become a form of dynamic whiteboard with support for features like @mentions to involve a team member in a discussion.
 One way to use both might be to encourage users to develop ideas and concepts using Wiki tabs and then document the formal outcome in OneNote.
 As always, how people use these tools is an intensely personal choice and will differ from company to company.

-Teams now supports the ability for users to email messages to a channel (each team has a default channel called “General”, but can have more).
+Teams now supports the ability for users to email messages to a channel (each team has a default channel called “General” but can have more).
 The ability to send email to channels is controlled by the tenant-wide “Email Integration” setting for Teams accessible through the Office 365 Admin Center.
+The settings also include the ability to create an “all senders” list of domains that you are willing to accept email from.

 To retrieve the address, use the desktop or web client to click the ellipsis menu for the channel and then select “Get email address”.
 Figure 4 shows how Teams makes the email address available to a user.